Jeevavi/product-of-array-/README.md

            for(int i=1;i<arr.length;i++) {
          product=product*arr[i];
     }
-      System.out.println("product of all the elements of an array:"+product);
+      System.out.println("product of all the elements of an array:"+arun);

       }
     }